Tech-Matt/embedded-project/README.md

 # rtos
-Building a small real time OS for TI MSP432.
+Building a small "hard" real time OS for TI MSP432.

 ## Supported Functionalities
+- [x] Simple Round Robin scheduler (no preemption)
+- [x] Atomic Semaphores

 ## Dependencies
 You need to have a Library folder somewhere in your pc to import the following: